radawson/quicket/documents/DEPLOYMENT.md

-# Quicket Deployment Guide
+# Informejo Deployment Guide

-This guide explains how to deploy Quicket to production using PM2.
+This guide explains how to deploy Informejo to production using PM2.

 ## Prerequisites